Alfred-Sabitzer/microk8s-ubuntu/setup/MicroCloud/LXCInstances/dns/README.md

-# DNS Resolution - dnsmasq
+# DNS Resolution - nsd

 We will use dnsmasq for our purposes.
 We will assigne a fixed ip-adress within this network